 5. When and how are the teams determined?

 If there are enough players for more than one team, teams will be chosen in a “draft” format after an evaluation session.
 The draft process is designed to create, to the best of our ability, equally competitive teams.
 In previous years, evals were scheduled for the first two days of practice.
-Our goal is to have our eval process complete in mid June and Draft before the season starts.
+Our goal is to have our eval process and draft before the season starts.

 6. When do the games begin and when will we know our schedule?

 Games will be held on Saturday’s at various times beginning on September 8, 2018.
 Game times will start as early as 9 am and could start as late as 7pm.
 Games will be played at various league fields throughout the Greater Eastside.
 See the GEJFA website for league fields and locations.
 Regular season games will run through October 27th.
 Playoffs will begin on November 3rd and could last until November 17th (the Championship game).
 Each team is guaranteed a minimum of 8 to 9 total games (regular season, playoffs and/or consolation games), which means the teams will have games scheduled through at least Saturday, November 3.
 Schedules are subject to change.

 We are planning a parent’s meeting in the spring and one prior to the start of the season.
 Date and location to be determined.